5 Reasons an Insurance Company Could Cancel Your Policy and What to Do

 - If nothing has changed or “improved”, consider ways to improve the situation.
 Were you robbed twice?
 Perhaps offer to install an alarm system.

 - Were all your claims under $1000, or $5000?
 Perhaps ask the insurance company if they would consider letting you take an even higher deductible, this way the risk they are concerned about starts to diminish.
-It is also your way of showing them that you are willing to take on added risk and responsibility.
+It is also a way of showing them that you are willing to take on added risk and responsibility yourself.

 - Ask the insurance company if there is a policy that they could offer as an alternative, for example, if all the claims came from water damage, perhaps they have a policy they can offer you that does not include water damage?
 That would allow you to have basic insurance coverage, rather than no insurance or high-risk insurance.